-We now prove that there is a good with a price of $0$ at the lowest competitive equilibrium of $M'$.
-We choose an arbitrary buyer $i$ from $M'$ and remove it from the market.
-Let $\OW_{-i}$ be the highest competitive equilibrium of the remaining market.
-By the assumption of the lemma, we know $|I|=|J|$ and so in $\OW_{-i}$ there are more goods than there are buyers so there must be an unmatched good which we denote by $j^*$.
-Note that the price of $j^*$ in $\OW_{-i}$ must be $0$.
-On the other hand, by applying \autoref{thm:ind} to $M'$ and using \eqref{eq:iii} we have $p^j(\UW) \le p^j(\OW_{-i})$ for every good $j$.
-Therefore, it must be that the price of $j^*$ in $\UW$ is also $0$ and that completes the proof.
+We now prove that there is a good with a price of $0$ at the lowest CE of $\Market'$.
+We choose an arbitrary buyer $i$ from $\Market'$ and remove it from the market.
+Let $\EQH_{-i}$ be the highest CE of the remaining market.
+By the assumption of the lemma, we know $\Abs{\Buyers}=\Abs{\Goods}$ and so in $\EQH_{-i}$ there are more goods than there are buyers so there must be an unmatched good which we denote by $j^*$.
+Note that the price of $j^*$ in $\EQH_{-i}$ must be $0$.
+On the other hand, by applying \autoref{thm:ind} to $\Market'$ and using \eqref{eq:iii} we have $\PFun^j(\EQL) \le \PFun^j(\EQH_{-i})$ for every good $j$.
+Therefore, it must be that the price of $j^*$ in $\EQL$ is also $0$ and that completes the proof.

-There is a subtlety that we should point out about the one-to-one mapping between the competitive equilibria of the original market and those of the transformed market.
-It is clear that every $(\UUv, \UPv)$-bounded competitive equilibrium of $M$ can be transformed to a competitive equilibrium of $M'$.
-However, for the other direction, we need to show that all goods/buyers are matched, otherwise after applying the inverse transform we may end up with an unmatched good/buyer that has a positive price/payoff.
+There is a subtlety that we should point out about the one-to-one mapping between the CEs of the original market and those of the transformed market.
+It is clear that every $(\UVecLB, \PVecLB)$-bounded CE of $\Market$ can be transformed to a CE of $\Market'$.
+However, for the other direction, we need to show that all goods/buyers are matched, otherwise after applying the inverse transform we may end up with an unmatched good/buyer that has a positive price/utility.